1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 Mailman

-is a free application for managing mailing lists, discussion lists, and newsletters.- These files are prepared so that you can easily set up
+is a free application for managing mailing lists, discussion lists, and newsletters.- The provided files allow you to easily set up

 Mailman

-. - The server and its firewall are deployed using
+. - The server and its firewall are deployed with

-. - The software allows you to create discussion lists for your various contacts (direction@, ecommerce@…).
+. - This system allows you to create discussion lists for your various contacts (direction@, ecommerce@…).

 Preparation…